hamidsaid/hamidsaid/README.md

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Youth For Children (y4c) Innovation Hub projects
-- 🌱 I’m currently learning Dart, Flutter, Java, Flutter , UI Design.
+- 🌱 I’m currently learning Flutter, Laravel.
 - 👯 I’m looking to collaborate on any kind of project that involves coding and solving problems
 - 🤔 I’m looking for help with using design software like photoshop and after effects
 - 💬 Ask me about anything, I am happy to help